 - Don't merge cells.
 Don't use

-For more information, read Tables.
+For more information, see Tables.

-- Label every input field, using a
+- Label every input field by using a

 - Place labels outside of fields.

-- When you're creating an error message for form validation, clearly state what went wrong and how to fix it.
-For example: "Name is a required field."
+- When you're creating an error message for form validation, clearly state what went wrong and how to fix it—for example: "Name is a required field."